 8. Is, through its officers, refusing to be examined regarding its affairs.

-9. Has been examined by its own supervisory committee and the majority of the committee requested in writing that the superintendent take possession and control.
+9. Has been examined by its own supervisory committee and the majority of the committee requested in writing that the deputy director take possession and control.

 10. In a proceeding for voluntary dissolution has, through its liquidating agent, failed to make reasonable progress in the liquidation of its affairs and distribution of its assets.

-B. The superintendent upon taking possession and control of the credit union, its business and operation, together with the furniture, fixtures, books, records and assets of every description, shall determine whether it is practicable and feasible to reorganize the credit union to continue in business or merge the credit union with another operating credit union.
-If the superintendent determines that the credit union cannot be reorganized, or merged with another operating credit union, he may permit the credit union to operate under his direction and control, or if he determines that the credit union should be liquidated through receivership, he shall petition the superior court for authority to liquidate such credit union, and the superior court shall immediately appoint the superintendent as the receiver of the credit union without bond, and shall make such other orders, judgments and decrees as is necessary to liquidate such credit union.
+B. The deputy director on taking possession and control of the credit union, its business and operation, together with the furniture, fixtures, books, records and assets of every description, shall determine whether it is practicable and feasible to reorganize the credit union to continue in business or merge the credit union with another operating credit union.
+If the deputy director determines that the credit union cannot be reorganized or merged with another operating credit union, the deputy director may allow the credit union to operate under the deputy director's direction and control, or if the deputy director determines that the credit union should be liquidated through receivership, the deputy director shall petition the superior court for authority to liquidate such credit union, and the superior court shall immediately appoint the deputy director as the receiver of the credit union without bond, and shall make such other orders, judgments and decrees as are necessary to liquidate such credit union.
 The receiver shall take possession of and, for the purpose of receivership, title to the books, records and assets of every description of such credit union, shall proceed to collect all debts, dues and claims belonging to it, may sell or compound all bad or doubtful debts and may sell the real and personal property of such credit union, on such terms as the court may direct.

-C. Such receiver may sue and defend in his own name with respect to the affairs, assets, claims, debts, and choses in action of such credit union.
+C. Such receiver may sue and defend in the receiver's own name with respect to the affairs, assets, claims, debts, and choses in action of such credit union.